gdbooks/3DCollisions/Chapter1/point_on_line.md

 b = line.start.y - M * line.start.x;
 ```

-If any of that is unclear, i suggest watchint [this khan academy video](https://www.khanacademy.org/math/algebra-basics/core-algebra-graphing-lines-slope/core-algebra-equation-of-a-line/v/equation-of-a-line-3)
+If any of that is unclear, i suggest watching [this khan academy video](https://www.khanacademy.org/math/algebra-basics/core-algebra-graphing-lines-slope/core-algebra-equation-of-a-line/v/equation-of-a-line-3)

 ### The algorithm